 Featured Image: iStock/ThitareeSarmkasat

-Surveys are one of the most effective ways to get the lowdown on critical areas of business, such as employee engagement, management leadership, and operational efficacy, etc. However, creating surveys that show you the real picture of what is happening in your offices and how your workers are feeling is no easy feat.
+Surveys are one of the most effective ways to get the lowdown on critical areas of business, such as employee engagement, management leadership and leadership training, operational efficacy, etc. However, creating surveys that show you the real picture of what is happening in your offices and how your workers are feeling is no easy feat.
 From content to formatting, and from language to presentation, subtle differences can greatly vary survey results.

 In this article, we are sharing 9 important guidelines to create business surveys that can help you get to the truth of the matter.